MicrosoftDocs/azure-devops-docs/docs/build-release/apps/cd/scvmm/configure-scvmm.md

      in Visual Studio Marketplace, upload it to your Team Foundation Server, and install it.<p />

-1. Create an SCVMM service endpoint in your team project:
+1. Create an SCVMM service endpoint in your project:

-   * Open your VSTS or TFS team project in your web browser.
+   * Open your VSTS or TFS project in your web browser.
 Choose the **Settings** icon in the menu bar and select **Services**.

    * In the **Services** tab, choose **New Service Endpoint**, and select **SCVMM**.